Larry Wilson (American football): College career

-After graduation in 1956, he played college football at the University of Utah, where he was a two-way starter at halfback and cornerback for the Utes under head coaches Jack Curtice and Ray Nagel.
-In 1959, he was third-team All-American and first-team All-Skyline Conference at running back, averaging 5.7 yards per carry.
-He rushed for over 1,200 yards with 11 touchdowns in his college career, averaging 26.1 yards in kick returns.
-Wilson played more minutes than any player in school history.
-He was inducted into the Crimson Club Hall of Fame in 1985.
+During his three-year Ute career, Wilson rushed for 1,200 yards with 11 rushing touchdowns, had eight more touchdowns as a receiver, and averaged 26.1 yards per kickoff return.
+Wilson played more minutes for the Utes than any player in school history.
+He was inducted into Utah's Crimson Club Hall of Fame in 1985.
 He was the first Utah player ever inducted into the Pro Football Hall of Fame.